weaveworks/vscode-gitops-tools/README.md

 - Clusters view with configured Kubernetes clusters from `kubectl`
 - [GitOps Toolkit components](https://fluxcd.io/docs/components/) and versions info for the Flux enabled clusters
 - Sources view with Git/Helm Repositories and Buckets info for the selected cluster
-- Deployments view with Kustomizations and Helm Releases for the selected cluster
+- Applications view with Kustomizations and Helm Releases for the selected cluster
-- Rich Kubernetes Object info tooltips with quick overviews for the loaded Clusters, Sources, and Deployments
+- Rich Kubernetes Object info tooltips with quick overviews for the loaded Clusters, Sources, and Applications
 - Loading of full Kubernetes Object `.yaml` configs in VSCode Editor via [Kubernetes Tools API](https://github.com/Azure/vscode-kubernetes-tools-api) and virtual Kubernetes file system provider
 - Integrated [GitOps](https://www.weave.works/technologies/gitops/) Documentation view with links to [Flux](https://fluxcd.io/) and [Wego](https://www.weave.works/product/gitops-core/) CLI top level topics

 # Dependencies

-GitOps extension depends on [Kubernetes Tools](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extension which is automatically installed with this extension for building applications to run with Kubernetes clusters or troublishooting Kubernetes cluster deployments.
+GitOps extension depends on [Kubernetes Tools](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extension which is automatically installed with this extension for building apps to run with Kubernetes clusters or troublishooting Kubernetes cluster applications.
 You may need to invoke the following command line tools, depending on which features you use.
 You will need `kubectl`, `helm`, and `flux` CLI at the minimum to use this GitOps extension and its Kubernetes cluster management operations.

 Tool | Description | Installation
 --- | --- | ---